-The Wisconsin Guild of Midwives (WGM) is the professional organization for Licensed Midwives in the state, who undergo specialized clinical training to provide out-of-hospital maternity care for families planning to deliver in private homes and free standing birth centers.
-General membership is open to licensed midwives, student midwives, and other practitioners providing maternity care to women and their families in an out of hospital setting.
+The Wisconsin Guild of Midwives (WGOM) is the professional organization for Licensed Midwives in the state, who undergo specialized clinical training to provide out-of-hospital care for families planning to birth in private homes and free-standing birth centers.
+General membership is open to licensed midwives, student midwives, and other practitioners providing care in out-of-hospital settings.

-The Wisconsin Guild of Midwives supports the right of every family to have access to maternity care with a skilled and licensed midwife.
-It is our position that licensed midwives represent the goals of best practice for safe care and should be available to all women who seek maternity care in the state of Wisconsin.
+The Wisconsin Guild of Midwives supports the right of every family to have access to a skilled and licensed midwife.
+It is our position that licensed midwives represent the goals of best practice for safe care and should be available to all who pregnant people in the state of Wisconsin.

-The Wisconsin Guild of Midwives works to advance women’s health status by:
+The Wisconsin Guild of Midwives works to advance health by:

 - Expanding communication and building support among Wisconsin licensed midwives

-- Promoting licensed midwives as quality maternity health care providers for women and their families
+- Promoting licensed midwives as quality health care providers for families

 - Promoting research and information in the field of midwifery care

-- Establishing channels of communication between licensed midwives and other professional and consumer groups concerned with the health of women and their families in maternity care
+- Establishing channels of communication between licensed midwives and other professional and consumer groups concerned with the health of families